-Attendance will be formally monitored by Form Group weekly via the production of reports for the Senior Managers for Student Progress, Heads of Year and Form Tutors detailing students with 100% attendance and students with attendance below 97%.
+Attendance will be formally monitored by Form Group weekly via the production of reports produced by the Office Administrator for the Senior Managers for Student Progress, Heads of Year and Form Tutors detailing students with 100% attendance and students with attendance below 95%.

-At the end of each month, figures will be provided to the Heads of Year via the Office/Pupil Reception for outstanding absence letters and lateness which will be actioned by the Heads of Years and Form Tutors.
+At the end of each month, figures will be provided to the Heads of Year via the Office Administrator for outstanding absence letters and lateness which will be actioned by the Heads of Years and Form Tutors.

-At the end of each half term, attendance will be reviewed by the Senior Managers for Student Progress and attendance concern letters sent out for students with attendance below 95%.
+At the end of each half term, attendance will be reviewed by the Senior Managers for Student Progress and attendance concern letters sent out for students with attendance below the 95% target if the students' attendance is unexplained, casual or demonstrates worrying patterns.